voxel51/fiftyone-teams-app-deploy/helm/README.md

 1. Have an admin set `FIFTYONE_DATABASE_ADMIN=true` in their local Python client
 1. Have the admin run `fiftyone migrate --all` to upgrade all datasets
 1. Use `fiftyone migrate --info` to ensure that all datasets are now at version `0.18.0`

 ---

-## Notes and Considerations

-While not all parameters are required, Voxel51 frequently sees deployments use the following parameters:

-	appSettings.env.[AWS_CONFIG_FILE|GOOGLE_APPLICATION_CREDENTIALS|MINIO_CONFIG_FILE]
-	appSettings.volumeMounts
-	appSettings.volumes
-	imagePullSecrets
-	ingress.annotations

-Please consider if you will require these settings for your deployment.

----